pierreleripoll/mariaclaracastioni/content/1.spaces/Lenz.md

   with the existing space, reproducing certain elements of the auditorium and blurring the line between the real and the fake.
 credits: |-
-  SCENOGRAPHY, ADAPTATION AND DRAMATURGY
-  CO-CREATED WITH ELÉONORE BONAH (DIRECTION)
+  SCENOGRAPHY, ADAPTATION, DRAMATURGY: MARIA CLARA CASTIONI DIRECTION, ADAPTATION, DRAMATURGY: ELÉONORE BONAH
   ACTING: LUNA DESMEULES + ANNE TISMER
   LIGHT DESIGN: ÉDOUARD HÜGLI
   CREATED AT LA MANUFACTURE, LAUSANNE